Yimkhiung Naga: Migration

 The Yimkhiungs, like any other Naga ethnic group has no written record of its origin or history.
 The people did not have any script of their own.
 Thus, the Yimkhiungs may have evolved from some lost ethnic groups, wandering from place to place and finally settled in present-day locations.
 However, on the basis of narrated historical accounts handed down from generation to generation, the origin of the Yimkhiungs is believed to be from Thailand.
-The present Yimkhiungs were not known by any name as a ethnic group.
+The present Yimkhiungs were not known by any name as an ethnic group.
 They lived mostly a nomadic life spending hardly one or two generation at a certain place of settlement as a village for want of more land for cultivation to meet the growing need of food and other means of sustenance.
 At other times, the entire population was compelled to abandon their village and shift to a safer place to avoid plague and epidemic diseases or as victims of constant head hunting amongst the neighboring villages etc.